 As discussed above, the Pallof Press is a full body exercise that can be used to prime larger movements like squats, presses, pulls, and dynamic movements (running, athletics), etc.

 The obliques are challenged isometrically to resist spinal and pelvic rotation, often responsible for shearing forces being placed upon the lumbar spine.
 The anti-rotational properties of the exercise make it a pivotal for most athletes (placing loads overhead, running, throwing, etc).

 The transverse abdominals (often targeted through plank variations) are targeted at a slightly different angle in the Pallof press.

-The Pallof press does reinforce scapular stability and control due to the lifters needing to keep the shoulder-blades retracted and depressed during the press and holds.
+The Pallof press does reinforce scapular stability and control due to the lifters needing to keep the shoulder-blades retracted and depressed during holds and in slight protraction during presses.
 If this is not done, the ability to isolate and property train the core will be limited.

 The glutes work isometrically to help stabilize the pelvis and increase stability for the spine (attached to the hips).
 During kneeling and seated versions, they may be targeted slightly less.

 While the Pallof press does not entail flexion and extension of the spine, it does demand spinal stabilization and anti-rotational abilities from the core.
 The rectus abdominis contracts isometrically to assist in spinal stabilization during this movement.

 We break down who can benefit from Pallof presses, and why.